Australian Working Visas

 Note: regional employers may be exempt from the minimum salary and minimum skill requirements if the position is in a regional or low population area of Australia

-The Three categories for sponsorship are:
+The three categories of TSS are:

 How to apply for these temporary work visas in Australia:

 - Find an employer who wants to sponsor you, or who wants to recruit overseas workers

 - The employer must register to be a sponsor (or be already registered)

 - The employer must nominate the position they wish to recruit for

 - After the sponsorship and nomination forms have been lodged, you (the employee) can apply for the visa.

 - If you are sponsored by an Australian business or a registered Overseas Business Sponsor, you can apply online on the Australian Department of Home Affairs website.

 Sponsored Training Visas